zaimoni/RSRevived/PreRelease/readme_revived.txt

 REVIVED 0.10.0 CHANGES
 ------------------
+* New command Unload, default key U.  Can be used either by mouseover (for player and ground inventories), or in menu mode for accessible inventories.
 * New command Transfer Item, default key CTRL-T.  This allows transferring items between any two ground inventories "in reach"
 * minimum required .NET is now 8.0.